 Daniel Ridge Falls

-Daniel Ridge Falls are located in Pisgah National Forest and can go by the other monikers of Tom’s Spring Branch Falls or Jackson Falls.
+Daniel Ridge Falls is located in Pisgah National Forest and can go by the other monikers of Tom’s Spring Branch Falls or Jackson Falls.
 At 150 feet, it’s a remarkable display.
-There are two different trails, both with tiny waterfalls and sweet streams along the journey.
+There are two different trails, with tiny waterfalls and sweet streams along the journey.

-One is a four-mile loop and the other is just a mile out and back if you’re looking for an easier adventure.
+One is a four-mile loop, and the other is just a mile out and back if you’re looking for a more leisurely adventure.
 About an hour outside of Asheville, these trails are favorites of the locals and less frequented by visitors.

 Dry Falls offers a unique feature that most do not, making it a popular waterfall.
-The falls flow directly over a cliff at a high volume, creating its special characteristic where you can actually walk behind the waterfall itself and stay safe and dry.
-It’s found in the Nantahala National Forest, and it’s 75-feet tall.
+The falls flow directly over a cliff at a high volume, creating its unique characteristic where you can walk inside the waterfall and stay dry.
+The 75-foot waterfall is in Nantahala National Forest.

 Its roadside location makes it easily accessible, and it has an observation deck for effortless and excellent viewing.
 If you are looking for a more intensive experience, there is a longer eight-mile trail that takes you along the Cullasaja River to several other falls in addition to Dry Falls.

 If you’re hoping for a more interactive waterfall experience, Skinny Dip Falls is just the spot.
 Multiple cascades and pools allow plenty of swimming, climbing, and jumping off rocks into deep pools of clear, cool water.
 If you don’t want to get wet, there are several dry places to rest and relax near the falls.

 Despite the name, we do recommend bringing a bathing suit.
 It’s at the end of a short trail right off of the Blue Ridge Parkway and is a spectacular sight all year-round.